Skip to content

 Due to the distance and anticipated cost involved in building a second transmission supply to the EGF, Western Power has identified that one option to deliver improved reliability to the EGF region in the short to medium term may be through an NCESS.

-Western Power is seeking Expression of Interest (EOI) from potential NCESS providers to determine the most cost-effective option to improve reliability of the network in the EGF region if the Minister proposes amendments to the minimum reliability standards.
+Western Power has published the Call for NCESS Submissions seeking responses from potential NCESS providers to determine the most cost-effective option to improve reliability of the network in the EGF region if the Minister proposes amendments to the minimum reliability standards.

 A prospective NCESS provider may offer either a reliability service or a system strength service, or both, that can fully or partially meet the relevant service requirements.